How to Crochet a Cactus: 3 Amigurumi Succulent Patterns

 Styling Tips for Your Finished Crochet Cactus

-A finished crochet cactus pattern deserves a beautiful display.
-Here are some creative ways to style your crochet cactus around your home.
+A finished cactus deserves a nice display.
+A few creative ways to style yours around the home:

 Group displays: Arrange two or three different cactus sizes together in a shallow tray filled with decorative pebbles or sand.
 The variety in height and shape creates visual interest.